jpmorganchase/salt-ds/.changeset/fresh-planets-talk.md

 "@salt-ds/core": patch
 ---

 Change `pronounced` prop to `intent` enum.
-Use "strong" for pronounced label styling
+Use "sentence" for pronounced label styling